tilap/tripmemore-mockup/README.md

 Web frontend mockup for the TripMeMore project during [Welean 3rd session](http://welean.it).

-A screen to display a map and a pin list, with details.
+A single screen to display a pin list and locations on a map, with details in a popup.

+See the result on the [demo page](http://tilap.github.io/tripmemore-mockup/).

 ## Install